Tony556/ctfd_auto_install_for_pi3/README.md

-# ctfd_auto_install_for_pi3
+![](https://github.com/Tony556/ctfd_auto_install_for_pi3/blob/master/autologo.png)
 An autoinstaller script in Python for CTFd (built with and for the Raspberry Pi 3 Model B)

-![](https://github.com/Tony556/ctfd_auto_install_for_pi3/blob/master/autologo.png)
 ====

+#NOTE: SCRIPT IS NOT FINISHED.

 CTFd is a CTF in a can.
-This puts that can into another can with a fork.
+This script puts that can into yet another can that includes basic utensils.

 NOTE: This is built with and for the Raspberry Pi 3 Model B. You may encounter issues on other systems.